Jewish Wedding Questions

 A: You can now find the groom’s breaking glass shopping the Judaica stores online.
 The artists Gary Rosenthal, and Beames Designs offer these designs and are the most known.
 There is also Mazael Tov Glass.

 Q: Is it customary to dance the Mezinka only when the last child is married?
 We have only one daughter, and she is getting married.

 A: Yes, the custom is for all parents and enjoy being honored with heartfelt Mazals!

 Destination Wedding in Mexico

-Q: If we were to get married in Mexico and invite a Rabbi to officiate, would it be considered ‘legal’ or do we still have to have an officiant?
+Q: If we were to get married in Mexico and invite a Rabbi to officiate, is it considered ‘legal’ or do we still have to have an officiant?

 A: Destination weddings outside the United States can be time-consuming with the marriage laws along with each countries requirements.
-Wedding couples are legally married in their town and cities, and at times, using the same registered officiant that will be presiding over the Jewish Wedding Ceremony under the Chuppah at the destination.
+Wedding couples are legally married in their town and cities, and using the same wedding officiant that will preside over the Jewish Wedding Ceremony under the Chuppah at the destination.